top of page

 Conquistadora

-Cormarand, aka Cormie, is our third stallion.
+Cormarand, aka Cormie, is our second stallion.
 He was originally brought over from Spain to be a stud horse and show horse for the previous owners of the farm.
 Cormie now lives his days out in retirement, getting plenty of love and with a giant pasture all to himself to explore.
 He also loves people and loves to give little mischievous love nibbles to everyone who visits him.
 Cormie has a bad hip, which would prevent him from ever being ridden again.
 In the wrong hands, Cormie may have ended up at a slaughter auction, deemed no longer useful if he could not be ridden.
 We've had vets tell us if Cormie lays down, he may never be able to get up again.
 As though he's laughing at all the odds he's beat, Cormie rolls around on the ground like the wild man he is at least once a day, getting as dusty and muddy as he possibly can, and gets right back up with ease.

+In our back pasture live three other horses: two geldings (El Magnifico and Ranger) and one mare (and Niña).
+Niña and El Magnifico are a precious mother/son pair.
 Niña isn't as attention-seeking as the other horses and it takes her awhile to warm up to people, but that doesn't mean she isn't full of love.
 She adores her son El Magnifico and spends most of her time shadowing him.
 This pretty girl loves carrots and acts playfully when she thinks nobody is watching.
 El Magnifico is the spunky, spirited opposite of mellow Niña.
 He can get into mischief sometimes, especially if it involves food, but to us, he's just as perfect as can be!
+He is the pesky little brother to our old man Ranger.

 Selerosa